 Fly Fish Guanaja has solved the logistical riddle of running a first class fly fishing operation so far out.
 But the season is short, and space limited on the heli, making this program very exclusive.
 Only a few very lucky anglers will be able to experience it firsthand.

 Beyond the Horizon, the feature film in the 2018 Fly Fishing Film Tour, tells the story behind this brand new program.
-2018 is its first official season, after an exploratory 2017 season.
+2018 was its first official season, after an exploratory 2017 season.
 The results so far have been a permit fisherman’s dream come true . . .